chwdy/academic-site/content/authors/DiweiZhu/_index.md

 - Group 1
 - Group 2
 ---

+Hello, I am Diwei Zhu, a programming enthusiast who loves to seek logic behind technical solutions.
+I see the programming as a stepping stone to the problem solving and I see data as an accurate record of a real-life scenario; be it a problem or a solution.
+I love to discover the problem behind the numbers and find the solutions with them.

+My programming journey began in junior high school where I really enjoyed the process of creating cool solutions in a form of applications.
+It has always felt rewarding and, the excitement has extended my abilities from building the small applications to the bigger more complex ones which uses machine learning.

+With the advent of AI and machine learning, my feeling for the data and its use has solidified.
+This is exactly what I want to do!
+It makes me feel astonished at how vast amounts of data can be made use of in such benefiting ways.
+What first started as a novice learning took the form of a passion, a desire to decode and understand the technology to its core.

+I am passionate about Data Analytics, Business Analytics, and Product Development, and I look forward to harnessing every opportunity to learn better.

 - Currently seeking opportunities for Business/ Data Analysts, consultant, and Frontend developer
 - Current student of Industrial engineering at NYU, expect to graduate in May 2021

-I am passionate about coding and have proven to be a quick learner.
-Experienced with R, Python, SQL, and visualizations, I was able to build data models for Data Analysis projects.
-On top of that, I aced Machine learning projects which require me to do build my own model, perform validation and tuning parameters.
-In addition, my passion for coding has led me to pick up new coding languages and has allowed me to work on Front End applications.

 The following are my technical abilities:
 - Programming languages : HTML, CSS, JavaScript